Disputes other than of Initial claim for Compensation

 - payment of medical, rehabilitation or other expenses

 - starting or stopping of weekly compensation payments

 - amount of weekly payments

-- Return to work or rehabilitation programs
+- return to work or rehabilitation programs

 Some types of referrals must be made within certain time limits and be accompanied by certain documents.

 Except for referrals under s81A, 77AB, 67F, 60A and 132A of the Act all parties to a referral must participate in a conciliation process.
 This is divided into two stages.
-The first or preliminary stage is conducted by telephone with the parties with it's purpose being to:-
+The first or preliminary stage is conducted by telephone with the parties with the purpose being to:-

 - Identify the issues in dispute.